As we close the week we’re determined to make sure everyone has seen Jason Day’s incredible 2-iron to the final green at Baltusrol.

 Soon after we made sure to get a good look the defining shot from the 2010 Masters – Phil Mickelson’s amazing 6-iron from pine straw on the par-5 13th hole, then reluctantly we got a look at the spot where Larry Mize made that crazy ship-in to defeat Greg Norman in a playoff at the 1987 Masters.

 Jason Day’s 2-iron to the green at the final hole of the 2016 US PGA Championship was incredible.

-No one really uses 2-iron’s anymore, let along hit one this sweetly, under this pressure in the dying stages of a major golf tournament.
+No one really uses 2-iron’s anymore, let alone hit one this sweetly.
+Under the pressure of the dying stages of a major golf tournament, this was spectacular.
 The resulting eagle forced Jimmy Walker to work hard for the US PGA Championship trophy and make a tense finish.

 There is no doubt Day’s shot will be talked about for a long time.
 But had he won, it would’ve gone down as a major golf tournament defining moment.